 These RCI radios also had a problem with spurious emissions during transmit.
 There was a lot of "crud" which accompanied the fundamental signal out of the radio.
 It seemed to be coming from the PLL's and their associated mixer circuits.
 Much of it could be tuned down with careful alignment (Which requires a spectrum analyzer), but not completely eliminated.
 They were also frequency dependant.
 You could minimize the spurs on one frequency, but they would increase again if you move a significant amount away from that frequency.
 The 2950's big brother the 2970 (Same basic radio with a self contained 100 watt power amplifier) was even worse.
 A 2970, operating on CB Channel 29, would throw out a large spur on 28.410 Mhz, which could be heard for miles, and was often mistaken for bootleggers.
 These would not be the radios to use on a base station, if you have neighbors trying to watch TV or listen to the FM stereo.
 The ultimate in RFI generation would be to run an RCI-2970, coupled to an Antron A-99 antenna.
 Your neighbors will love you!

-I picked up my 2950 in the early 90's, and used it for several years in the mobile.
-Today, it's sitting on a shelf.
+I picked up my 2950 in the early 90's, and used it for several years in the mobile, before trading it for a Courier Centurion (Can't resist those classics!)
 On a scale of 1 to 10, I give this radio about a 5.
 The features and plusses of this radio, were offset by the reliability and performance issues.
 Due to my technical background, I was able to correct much of the "bad behavior" of this radio, but other people may not be able to achieve the same results, and their overall rating will likely be less.